Sultanate of M'Simbati

 The Sultanate of M'Simbati was a micronation founded in 1959 in Tanganyika by Englishman Latham Leslie Moore, approximately 25 km southeast of Mtwara.

 Life events of Latham Leslie Moore

 Latham Leslie-Moore was born in Paddington, London, United Kingdom in 1893.

 During World War I, he served as a second lieutenant and then lieutenant in the Royal Field Artillery.

-Moore purchased the physical property of the sultanate in 1924.
+Moore purchased the physical property of the sultanate at auction in 1940's.

 Formation of the nation

 In 1959 the country of Tanganyika was a colony of the United Kingdom— Moore purchased an island/ peninsula and corresponded with the colonial governors of the colony declaring his secession and asking for formal recognition of his sultanate.
 When Tanganyika later merged with the People's Republic of Zanzibar and Pemba to form modern day Tanzania, Moore also corresponded with the nation's new president, Julius Nyerere, requesting recognition of his state, as well as to the United Nations.
 None of these requests was ever honored, however.